 To quantify the degeneracy breaking, we define the cross correlation score for the parameter $\theta_i$ as

 which represents the average squared value of the non-diagonal elements, with $N$ being the total number of parameters.
-Lower values indicate a more orthogonal basis for the parameter $i$.
-We display this score for $h$ in the top right panel of \reffig{corrmatrix}, showing results for three cases: linear modeling with a split in $b_1$, nonlinear modeling with a split in $b_1$ and nonlinear modeling with a split in $b_{\rm all}$.
-For the linear case, we find a small improvement of MT when breaking degeneracies compared to the ST scenario, but we could only find a very mild dependence with $\Delta b_1$.
+Lower values indicate a more orthogonal basis for the parameter $i$. {We emphasize that a lower score does not necessarily implies better or worst constraining power, which is ultimately determined by the Fisher matrix $F$, but it can serve as a diagnostic to check whether degeneracy breaking can explain differences in the Fisher information.
+We display this score for $\omega_{\rm cdm}, h$ and $A_s$ in the top, middle and bottom panels of \reffig{score}, showing results for three cases: linear modeling with a split in $b_1$ (left) and nonlinear modeling with a split in $b_1$ or $b_{\rm all}$ (right).
+The dotted lines are obtained discarding the cross-stochastic contribution.
+We see that removing the cross-stochasticity dramatically improves the degeneracy score in both linear and non-linear cases (with the exception of $S_h$ in the linear regime, which remains roughly unchanged).
+This indicates that in the absence of cross-stochasticity, the cross-spectra information substantially enhances the MT performance.
+As previously mentioned, adding motivated priors on cross-stochasticity may therefore help break degeneracies between parameters in MT.

+In the linear case (left), we find almost no dependence on $\Delta b_1$ for all parameters, indicating that a large $b_1$ difference between tracers induces almost no degeneracy breaking.
+On the other hand, removing the cross-stochastic parameter significantly decreases the degeneracy score compared to ST for $A_s$ and $\omega_{\rm cdm}$, suggesting that the cross-spectra information in this case serves to break degeneracies and can explain the MT gains.